keybase/book-content/01-account/02-proofs.md

 Proofs are a good way to provide this assurance.
 In spirit, proofs are a simple way to let people know that the person who owns a particular Keybase account can prove they also own other online accounts or websites.
 These proofs are public and provable.

+{#illo: Screenshot of proofs on Keybase overlaid with the proof (i.e. the tweet that the proof links to) #}

 ### Proofs are public
 VIP info/tip: When you add a proof, make sure it’s public and don’t delete it.